learn-co-curriculum/phase-4-deploying-rails-api-to-render/README.md

 ```

 After pushing the new code, Render should automatically being re-deploying it,
 although there might be a bit of a delay.
-You can also return to the app's page
+You can also start the deploy
-on Render, click the "Manual Deploy" button in the upper right corner and select
+manually: return to the app's page on Render, click the "Manual Deploy" button
-"Deploy latest commit."
-You will then see the deploy from the new commit in
+in the upper right corner and select "Deploy latest commit."
+You will now see
-progress:
+the deploy from the new commit in progress:

 ![Deploying new action](https://curriculum-content.s3.amazonaws.com/phase-4/deploying-rails-api/deploying-new-content.png)